-Like for Trenitalia trains, this offers appears as one of the options at the time of booking, if available.
+Like for Trenitalia trains, this offer appears as one of the options at the time of booking, if available.

-You can bring strollers on Italian trains free of charge: they cont as luggage and you can store them with your bags.
+You can bring strollers on Italian trains free of charge: they are like luggage and you can store them with your bags.